 The synchronization system in iDatabase has been redesigned for better stability.
 The first time you enable sync, you may notice duplicate records if the same database existed independently on two devices.
 Simply delete the duplicates once; future synchronizations will keep your data consistent.

-Can I move the first field to another place?
+Can I move the first field (Title field) to another place?

 Can I import data into an existing database?